Social media: Privacy

 Privacy rights advocates warn users about the collection of their personal data.
 Information is captured without the user's knowing consent.
 Data may be applied to law enforcement or other governmental purposes.
 Information may be offered for third party use.

 Young people are prone to sharing personal information that can attract predators.

 While social media users claim to want to keep their data private, their behavior does not reflect that concern, as many users expose significant personal data on their profiles.

 In addition, platforms collect data on user behaviors that are not part of their personal profiles.
 This data is made available to third parties for purposes that include targeted advertising.

 A 2014 Pew Research Center survey reported that 91% of Americans "agree" or "strongly agree" that people have lost control over how personal information is collected and used.
 Some 80% of social media users said they were concerned about advertisers and businesses accessing the data they share on social media platforms, and 64% said the government should do more to regulate advertisers.
 In 2019, UK legislators criticized Facebook for not protecting certain aspects of user data.

 In 2019 the Pentagon issued guidance to the military, Coast Guard and other government agencies that identified "the potential risk associated with using the TikTok app and directs appropriate action for employees to take in order to safeguard their personal information."
 As a result, the military, Coast Guard, Transportation Security Administration, and Department of Homeland Security banned the installation and use of TikTok on government devices.

-In 2020 The US government attempted to ban TikTok and WeChat from the States over national security concerns.
+In 2020, the US government attempted to ban TikTok and WeChat from the United States over national security concerns.
 However, a federal court blocked the move.
-In 2024, the US Congress passed a law directing TikTok's parent company ByteDance to divest the service or see the service banned from operating in the US.
-The company sued, challenging the constitutionality of the ban.
-The ban was upheld as constitutional.
+In 2024, the US Congress passed a law directing TikTok's parent company, ByteDance, to divest the service or see the service banned from operating in the US.
+The company sued, challenging the constitutionality of the law, but the US Supreme Court upheld the ban as constitutional in January 2025.
+An agreement was reached in January 2026 that allowed TikTok to continue operating in the US by creating a new American entity called TikTok US Joint Venture.
+Under this deal, ByteDance retains a 19.9% share of the stock while investors including Oracle, Silver Lake, and MGX hold the remaining stake.